buildweek-kidsFly-pg/backend/README.md

 {
 "name": "Lets update the trip name"
 }

 DELETES
-Delete a User_Trip by ID
+DELETE a FLIGHT by ID
-/api/user_trips/:id
+/api/flights/:id

-Delete a Trip by ID
+DELETE a TRIP by ID
 /api/trips/:id